harmen91/crowbar-overvoltage-protection/README.md

 When the BC327 turns on, it charges the MOSFET gate.
 The IRLZ44N slams fully on, creating a near-short across the 5 V rail.
 Current skyrockets, and the **5 A fast-blow fuse** opens within milliseconds.

+C1 (100 µF low-ESR) sits directly across the output terminals and absorbs any brief voltage spike during the nanoseconds the MOSFET is still transitioning through its linear region, before it fully shorts the rail.

 **Rgs (47 kΩ)** ensures the gate is held at ground when the driver is off, preventing false turn-on from noise or leakage.

 **Zener 12 V** clamps the gate-source voltage to a safe level.
 During a severe overvoltage event (e.g., 21 V), the BC327 would otherwise try to pull the gate to ~21 V, exceeding the MOSFET's Vgs(max) of ±16 V. The Zener limits Vgs to ~12 V, keeping the MOSFET safe while still fully enhancing it.